Skip to main content

 • Is the Courcelette Day Camp tax deductible?

-Please note that if you wish to split the tax costs between the two parents, we recommend that you issue two separate invoices, with some weeks to one parent-payer and other weeks to the second parent-payer.
-Our system does not allow you to simply split the costs for Relevé 24.
+• If you wish to split the tax costs between both parents, we recommend that you issue two separate invoices, with certain weeks for the first paying parent and others for the second.

 • My child has special needs, can I register him/her all summer long?